HORTICULTURE PROGRAMS – 2020

 This five-part horticultural series will cover a range of topics for home gardeners who wish to grow their own healthy food using organic and sustainable methods.
 Cornell Cooperative Extension Master Gardeners will give 75-minute lectures, specific to each season, on garden planning, planting, maintenance, and harvesting.
 During the growing season, the lectures will be followed by hands-on work in the preserve’s organic vegetable garden and fruit orchard.
 This program is geared for adults, but children with an interest in gardening are welcome.

 Pay at the Gatehouse; includes parking.

 Successful gardens and landscapes are the result of proactive gardeners and growers!
 Learn what needs to be done to get your garden up and growing at the beginning of spring.
-Lawn care, soil testing, mulching, watering and the care of flowers and spring bulbs are some of the topics that will be discussed.
-Start the season off with a strong viable landscape.
+Lawn care, soil testing, mulching, watering, and the care of flowers and spring bulbs are among the topics that will be discussed.
+Start the season off with a plan for a strong, viable landscape.

-SUSTAINABILITY FOR THE HOME GARDENER – June 23 at 1 PM
+SUSTAINABILITY IN THE HOME LANDSCAPE – Sunday, June 14 at 10:30 AM

 Proper care of your landscape in the fall is important to the success of your plants for the next season.
-This course discusses what to do in the garden to get ready for winter.
-Topics include: perennials, lawn care, bulbs, vegetable gardens, soil pH testing and composting.
+This session discusses what to do in the garden to get ready for winter.
+Topics include: perennials, vegetables, bulbs, lawn care, soil pH testing, and composting.